-Cloud Computing is a subscription-based service where service users can obtain network storage space and computer resources from service providers by susing internet connections as access media [1].
+Cloud Computing is a subscription-based service where service users can obtain network storage space and computer resources from service providers by using internet connections as access media [1]. .
 Cloud computing technology certainly provides many benefits for companies as users of cloud services, so it is possible that many companies will soon switch from intranet applications (On-Premise Software) to Cloud Computing, but besides that it also raises a variety of security and confidential issues that need to be considered [2].

 Cloud Computing Security is a domain of information security that refers to a series of policies, technologies, and controls used to protect data, applications, and related Cloud Computing infrastructure [3].
 The way to maintain security against cloud computing infrastructure from external threats is by maintaining access [4].
 When we are going to switch to Cloud Computing technology, as stated by [5], is to provide initial signs for users in making good decisions for migrating to cloud computing, while explaining about the processes that must be done.
-And when the process of migrating to the cloud has been done, of course the next problem is how to maintain the security of our information to avoid threats from outside that can damage the company's reputation [6].
-Including how the strategies and procedures for cloud migration are also a concern for cloud users [7].
+And when the process of migrating to the cloud

 Benfano Soewito

 Computer Science Department, BINUS Graduate Program Doctor of Computer Science, Bina Nusantara University

 Jakarta, Indonesia 11480

 benfano@gmail.com

 Edi Abdurachman

 Computer Science Department, BINUS Graduate Program Doctor of Computer Science, Bina Nusantara University

 Jakarta, Indonesia 11480

 edia@binus.edu